23W-GBAC/SinaNajafi1/Post1.md

    - Provides insights into emerging threats and vulnerabilities.
    - These platforms play a crucial role in helping organization stay informed about latest threats.
 Some Threat Intelligence Platforms are:
-1. IBM X-Force Exchange: Provides threat intelligence sharing and collaboration and provides a database of threat indicators and vulnerabilities.
+   -IBM X-Force Exchange: Provides threat intelligence sharing and collaboration and provides a database of threat indicators and vulnerabilities.
-2. Anomali ThreatStream: Offers orchestration and automation for threat response.
+   -Anomali ThreatStream: Offers orchestration and automation for threat response.
-3. Cisco Talos Intelligence: Gives threat intelligence for Cisco security products.
+   -Cisco Talos Intelligence: Gives threat intelligence for Cisco security products.
 Also, offers updates on the latest threat.
 9. Network Traffic Analysis (NTA):
    - Examines network traffic to detect and respond to suspicious activities.
    - Enhances visibility into network behavior for better threat detection.